h2020-sbd4nano/sbd-data-book/src/tio2.md

 <out>allTitanias</out>

+## Causal relationships

 This approach can be used to find datasets, models, causal relationships, etc applicable to a certain nanomaterial or nanomaterial class.
+For example, we can list all relationships for <topic>JRCNM01005a</topic>:

+<sparql>allJRCNM01005aRelationships</sparql>

+But for a specific material, such relationships may not exist:

+<out>allJRCNM01005aRelationships</out>

+In that case, we can better look for relationships for the class of nanoforms this material is part of.

+### All metal oxides

 For example, we can list all relationships for all metal oxides:

 <sparql>allMetalOxideRelationships</sparql>

-This gives us:
+We find here that basically all relationships are defined at a
+<topic>metal oxide</topic> level:

 <out>allMetalOxideRelationships</out>